 Fluid is withdrawn until intrapericardial pressure falls below right atrial pressure, usually to subatmospheric levels.
 If continued drainage is needed, a plastic catheter may be passed through the needle into the pericardium and the needle withdrawn.
 The catheter may be left in place for 2 to 4 days.

-Pain can usually be controlled with aspirin 325 to 650 mg po q 4 to 6 h or other NSAIDs (eg, ibuprofen 600 to 800 mg po q 6 to 8 h).
+Pain can usually be controlled with colchicine or aspirin 325 to 650 mg po q 4 to 6 h or other NSAIDs (eg, ibuprofen 600 to 800 mg po q 6 to 8 h).
 The intensity of therapy is dictated by the patient's distress.
 Severe pain may require opioids.
 Colchicine 0.5 to 1 mg po once/day for 3 mo as an adjunct significantly decreases the recurrence rate and symptom persistence at 72 h in patients with a first episode of acute pericarditis and is increasingly being used as 1st-line therapy.

 Although most mild cases of idiopathic and viral pericarditis respond well within a week, the optimal duration of treatment is unclear.
 Typically, patients should be treated at least until any effusion and evidence of inflammation (eg, ESR or C-reactive protein levels) have resolved.

 Corticosteroids (eg, prednisone 60 to 80 mg po once/day for 1 wk, followed by rapid tapering of the dose) may be used in patients with speciﬁc indications (eg, connective tissue disorder, autoimmune or uremic pericarditis, failure to respond to colchicine or NSAIDs) but are not given routinely because they enhance viral multiplication and recurrence is common when the dosage is tapered; colchicine may be particularly useful during the taper.
 Tuberculous and pyogenic pericarditis should be excluded before corticosteroid therapy is initiated.
 Intrapericardial instillation of triamcinolone (300 mg/m2) avoids systemic adverse effects and is highly effective but is typically reserved for patients with recurrent or refractory disease.